Simple Time Calculator

 This is a simple calculator to add or subtract 2 time values.
 This one has minimal bloat and runs locally in JavaScript, so it is not hampered by slow network connections.
 I created this because I often need to know how much time is between entries in log files.
-The calculator will auto-update whenever the inputs are changed, or an update can be forced with the ‘=’ button.
+The result will auto-update whenever the inputs are changed, or an update can be forced with the ‘=’ button.

-Times can be entered as strings or through separate components.
+Times can be entered as strings, or through separate components.

 String values can be an integer representing seconds, or one of the formats “HH:MM” (or “MM:SS” depending on the above toggle), “HH:MM:SS”, or “Dd HH:MM:SS”, with SS seconds, MM minutes, HH hours, and D days.
 These formats can be followed by an AM or PM designation, and all can be preceded by a minus sign to represent a negative value (past).